geudde/attic-chest/pages/13.reference/01.porden/docs.md

 What grief in reverend Chrysos rose, to find
 Fulfilled the bodings of his prescient mind !
-He call'd on Phlogos to suspend the fray ;
+He call'd on Phlogos to suspend the fray;
 Their leaders' voices both the hosts obey.
-" W 7 hile we," he said, " our partial fight maintain, Behold what slaughter'd squadrons strew the plain ;
+" W 7 hile we," he said, " our partial fight maintain, Behold what slaughter'd squadrons strew the plain;
 Ah ! what avails it if to thee I yield,

-Or thou, o'ercome, shouldst press the empurpled field, 7 80 Short were our glory ; while yon foes are nigh,
+Or thou, o'ercome, shouldst press the empurpled field, 7 80 Short were our glory; while yon foes are nigh,
 We fight to fall, and triumph but to die.
 Then let us now our mutual hate resign,
 And join our arms to meet yon hostile line."

-He ceas'd ; the chief agreed — Each leader wound
+He ceas'd; the chief agreed — Each leader wound
 His horn, to call the scatter'd Sprites around,